-Stock markets and currency markets have taken a pounding across the world.
+Stock markets and currency markets had taken a pounding across the world.

 With money markets wavering, gold’s glitter has become brighter for investors.
 Its sturdy existence has inspired more confidence than a volatile economy.

-Ask the central banks of the world, many of which have mopped up 374 tonnes of gold in all, in the first half of 2019, the highest since 2000, according to the World Gold Council.
+Ask the central banks of the world, many of which have mopped up 668 tonnes of gold in all, in 2019, the highest since 2000, according to the World Gold Council.

-RBI, India’s central bank, was among them, with its gold reserves increasing by $2.2 billion to $25.16 billion in August 2019.
+RBI reported India Gold Reserves at 41.338 USD bn in Feb 2022, with its gold reserves increasing from $39.87 billion in Jan 2022.
 Beefing up gold reserves is traditionally done to reduce reliance on the US dollar as a reserve asset by central banks.